-[^]Fund managers take different approaches to how they manage investments.
+^Fund managers take different approaches to how they manage investments.
 These approaches can be broadly categorised as either Active or Index.
 An active management approach involves a lot of buying and selling of investments with the goal of beating the market.
 Index management minimises buying and selling, instead it looks to match market performance over the long term by constructing portfolios that track a benchmark index.
+The AMP Funds use a mainly index, management strategy.

-The AMP funds use a composite benchmark to compare their performance to.
+The AMP Funds use a composite benchmark to compare their performance to.
 A composite benchmark is used when funds invest into a variety of different asset classes, such as fixed interest, shares and property.
 It combines a portion of each asset classes' index return, based on how much each asset class makes up of the whole fund, to get the total benchmark return.

-The Scheme's Statement of Investment Policy and Objectives (SIPO) provides a detailed breakdown of the benchmarking indices and weightings for the AMP funds and is available from the AMP website at amp.co.nz/forms and at disclose-register.companiesoffice.govt.nz
+The Scheme's Statement of Investment Policy and Objectives (SIPO) provides a detailed breakdown of the benchmarking indices and weightings for the AMP Funds and is available from the AMP website at amp.co.nz/forms and at disclose-register.companiesoffice.govt.nz